sebclaeys/django-ab/README.md

 Create simple A/B tests in Django by dynamically switching templates.
 Records unique hits and conversions to tests.

+This Fork
+====
+  * Compatible with Django 1.6
+  * Fires django signals on impression and conversion
+  * Send async events to mixpanel (requires django-celery and django-mixpanel)

 Usage
 =====

  1. Update your `settings.py`:

         # Add `ab` to `INSTALLED_APPS`
         INSTALLED_APPS = (
             ...